MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/control-cloud-apps-with-policies.md

 For a list of available governance actions per app, see the [Governing connected apps](governance-actions.md).

-You can also set the policy to send you an alert by email or text message when matches are detected.
+You can also set the policy to send you an alert by email when matches are detected.

 To set your notification preferences, got to [Customize the portal](general-setup.md)

-> [!NOTE]
-> The maximum number of alerts that are sent via text message is 10 per phone number per day.
-The day is calculated according to the UTC timezone.

 ## Enable and disable policies